101 Ways To Get More Customers Online

 100. Sponsor Community Events

 Sponsoring events helps you get your firm’s name out in public and shows that you’re a valuable and contributing part of your community.

 101. Follow up With Prospects Who Haven’t Converted

-Converting someone in your pipeline from a prospect to a paying customer might be as simple as calling them and finding out why they haven’t purchased yet and handling the objection.
-Even with so many ways to reach customers in the digital age, there’s no substitute for picking up a phone.
+Converting someone in your pipeline from a prospect to a paying customer might be as simple as calling them and finding out why they haven’t purchased yet and handled the objection.
+There’s no substitute for picking up a phone, even with so many ways to reach customers in the digital age.